Performance of quantum registers in diamond in the presence of spin impurities: Theory and Methods

 For the purpose of this work, the bare $\text{NV}^{-}$ center can be readily described by the model Hamiltonian

 where $D_{gs}=2.88\,$GHz is the zero field splitting of the triplet state, $g_e=-2.806\,$MHz/G is the gyromagnetic ratio of the electron spin, and $B_z$ is an external magnetic field.
-For the results shown below, we consider $B_z=148\,$G as in \cite{Suter2020}.
+We consider $B_z=148\,$G as in \cite{Suter2020} for reasons further explained below.
 We are interested in the effect of the environment on the quantum processes initiated by a microwave drive of the $\text{NV}^{-}$ spin.
 As we will show later, these processes take several microseconds.
 In this regime the longitudinal relaxation to the spin environment is irrelevant.
 This justifies a truncation of the $\text{NV}^{-}$ triplet state to a two - level system built out of the $m_s=0$ and the $m_s=-1$ state.
 In the following, we denote the matrices of the $\text{NV}^{-}$ spin

 Further, the Hamiltonian encoding the triplet nuclear spin state of the nitrogen ($I_N=1$) reads